This weekend only, get a Marketplace zip–up hoodie when you donate $8/month. Don’t wait — this offer ends at midnight Sunday!

 “From Costco’s perspective, having high end items helps differentiate the store from really low price stores like Walmart,” explained Chernev.
 “Walmart would not carry expensive luxury items on a regular basis because Walmart has to worry about the price image of Walmart, which is always the lowest price.”

-The warehouse clubs and supercenters industry brought in $456.8 billion in sales last year, according to analysis by IBISWorld.
+The warehouse clubs and supercenters industry brought in $456.8 billion in sales in 2017, according to analysis by IBISWorld.
 Out of the 18 companies in the industry, Walmart has the largest market share at 71.7 percent while Costco comes in second with 18.8 percent.

 While Walmart is focused on getting the lowest price and having a variety of items, Costco provides just one item in each category — one brand of cough syrup, one brand of detergent, one brand of orange juice.
 This strategy gives it an upper hand when it comes to picking items for its store.